Take On the Twisters

 Take On the Twisters is a British game show in which four contestants must use a combination of knowledge and skill.
-It is broadcast on ITV and is hosted by Julia Bradbury.
+It was broadcast on ITV and is hosted by Julia Bradbury.

 The show began airing on 22 July 2013 for a 30-episode run as a summer replacement for The Chase and finished on 30 August 2013.

 Format

 Four new contestants compete in each episode, facing a set of eight hourglasses ("Twisters") marked in different colours.
 A different cash value from £300 to £1,000 is assigned to each Twister and initially kept hidden from everyone.

 Rounds 1 to 4

 One contestant is asked a question and must decide whether to answer it ("stick") or pass it to the opponent of their choice ("twist").
 The host then reveals three answer options, and the responding contestant chooses one.
 The outcome is determined as follows: